FilipPaskalev/Password-generator/README.md

 ## Project structure

 ```
-project/        <!-- root directory -->
+root/                   <!-- root directory -->
-  assets/       <!-- directory for the assets -->
+  |----assets/          <!-- directory for the assets -->
-    imgs/       <!-- contains all needed images files -->
+  |----imgs/            <!-- contains all needed images files -->
-  scripts/      <!-- directory for javascript files -->
+  |--scripts/           <!-- directory for javascript files -->
-    index.js    <!-- root script file -->
+      |----index.js     <!-- root script file -->
-    logic.js    <!-- store all logic for generating password -->
+      |----logic.js     <!-- store all logic for generating password -->
-    utils.js    <!-- store all needed resources for logic.js -->
+      |----utils.js     <!-- store all needed resources for logic.js -->
-  styles/       <!-- directory for the styles -->
+  |----styles/          <!-- directory for the styles -->
-    style.css   <!-- store css styles for index.html -->
+      |----style.css    <!-- store css styles for index.html -->
-  .prettierrc   <!-- settings if you using Prettier extension -->
+  |----.prettierrc      <!-- settings if you using Prettier extension -->
-  index.html    <!-- root html file -->
+  |----index.html       <!-- root html file -->
-  LICENSE       <!-- information about the license -->
+  |----LICENSE          <!-- information about the license -->
-  README.md     <!-- file that describe the project -->
+  |----README.md        <!-- file that describe the project -->

 ```